tartley/belter/README.md

 # Belter

-A videogame with 2D vector graphics, reminiscent of Asteroids.
+A variant of the 2D vector-graphic videogame Asteroids.

 ## Status